Which is the best camera phone to buy for most people?

 - Large and unwieldy

-OnePlus duo of new 2019 flagships share in an excellent 48-megapixel primary camera, however, the beefier OnePlus 7 Pro supplements this with a 16-megapixel ultra-wide-angle sensor and an 8-megapixel telephoto camera.
+OnePlus’s new duo of 2019 flagships both feature an excellent 48-megapixel primary camera.
+Tthe beefier OnePlus 7 Pro, however, supplements this with a 16-megapixel ultra-wide-angle sensor and an 8-megapixel telephoto camera.

-Collectively this makes for the most versatile shooting experience that any OnePlus phone has ever been able to offer, but on top of that, this is also the closest a OnePlus phone’s camera setup has come to challenging the category leaders.
+Collectively this makes for the most versatile shooting experience that any OnePlus phone has ever been able to offer and, on top of that, this is also the closest a OnePlus phone’s camera set-up has come to challenging the category leaders.

 While the OnePlus 7 Pro’s camera was a little rocky when it started out, an attentive engineering team and frequent updates have swiftly brought the phone’s photographic experience up to snuff.
-What’s more their work doesn’t just affect image quality – OnePlus’ camera app and the unique feature set that lies within, are incredibly easy to access and bend to your needs.
+What’s more, their work doesn’t just affect image quality – OnePlus’s camera app and the unique feature set that lies within are incredibly easy to access and bend to your needs.

 - Read our OnePlus 7 Pro review